Aliases for OPN1MW Gene

 GeneCards Summary for OPN1MW Gene

 OPN1MW (Opsin 1 (Cone Pigments), Medium-Wave-Sensitive) is a Protein Coding gene.
 Diseases associated with OPN1MW include Blue Cone Monochromacy and Colorblindness, Deutan.
-Among its related pathways are Peptide ligand-binding receptors and Opsins.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
-An important paralog of this gene is OPN1SW.
+An important paralog of this gene is OPN1MW2.

 UniProtKB/Swiss-Prot for OPN1MW Gene